Opel Kadett B: 1.2-litre Vauxhall engine (South Africa)

-Larger Opel "CIH" engines
+Larger Opel cam-in-head engines

 1.7-litre (1967–1970)

 In 1967 Ford added a 1.7-litre version to their Ford 12M/15M range.
-Both the Kadett and the Ford by now took up more road space than a typical European 1.1-litre small family sedan, and in September 1967 Opel added a 1,698 cc engine to the Kadett's range of available power units.
+Both the Kadett and the Ford by now took up more road space than a typical European 1.1-litre small family saloon, and in September 1967 Opel added a 1,698 cc engine to the Kadett's range of available power units.
 A suitable unit already existed, having been fitted in the Opel Rekord since 1965.
 The engine in question had been the manufacturer's second all-new engine design since the war, although much of its underlying philosophy came from General Motors developments in Detroit and from experience with the new engine developed for the Kadett A earlier in the 1960s.
-Opel's so-called Camshaft in Head (CIH) engine followed the trends of the time in replacing side-valves with an overhead valvegear configuration, which was no doubt facilitated by the over-square architecture of the cylinder block: the engine also carried its camshaft directly above the cylinders.
+The Opel cam-in-head engine followed the trends of the time in replacing side-valves with an overhead valvegear configuration, which was no doubt facilitated by the over-square architecture of the cylinder block: the engine also carried its camshaft directly above the cylinders.
 However, instead of operating directly on the cylinder valves, the camshaft still operated the valves using rods and rocker arms because, unusually (except within general Motors) the camshaft itself was positioned too low above the cylinders to permit direct action from the camshaft on the valves.
 One reason for this may have been cosmetic.
 Opel's CIH engine configuration enabled a succession of Opels to feature the low bonnet/hood lines that style-conscious product development departments favoured.
 As on the smaller Kadett engines with their side-mounted camshafts, the "in head" camshaft on the Opel CIH engine was chain driven, a weight-saving option which reduced lumpiness and friction at higher engine speeds when compared with the gear-cogs which had been used to drive camshafts in the previous generation of Opel engines.

 The engine, known as the 1.7S or 1700S, was listed for the Kadett only for three years, between September 1967 and August 1970.
 The lower-compression 60 PS version fitted in many Rekords was not offered to Kadett buyers.
 In the Kadett B the engine provided a maximum output of 75 PS employing a relatively high 9.5:1 compression ratio.
 That translated, in manual transmission cars, into a top speed of 153 or 155 km/h according to body type.
 Despite its being listed for three years, only 6,000 Kadetts with the 1,698 cc engine were produced, suggesting that the manufacturer preferred to fit engines of this size in their larger Rekord model (which between 1966 and 1971 took more than half a million of the 1,698 cc units), while persuading Kadett customers looking for more power to switch their preference to the (in most respects similar) 1,897 cc version of the CIH engine.